 The Trust is managed by the trustees, who are voted in by the members at the Annual General Meeting.
 There is a maximum of 15 trustees.
-We are trying to ensure that the trustees represent a wide cross-section of the town, and have skills which reflect the needs of the Trust going forward.
+We are trying to ensure that the trustees represent a wide cross-section of the community, and have skills which reflect the needs of the Trust going forward.

 Any member of the Trust can become a trustee.
 If you are interested in becoming a trustee or would like to find out more about what it would involve, please contact

-Dr Brian Slattery (Chair)
+Dr Brian Slattery

 Brian is a retired Engineering Manager and University Lecturer (in Engineering).